scala/scala-lang/_posts/2024-12-10-release-notes-3.6.2.md

 ## Experimental SIP-57 - Replace non-sensical `@unchecked` annotations

 One of the new, experimental, features is the implementation of [SIP-57](https://docs.scala-lang.org/sips/replace-nonsensical-unchecked-annotation.html) introducing a `runtimeChecked` extension method replacing some usages of `@unchecked` annotation using a more convenient syntax.
-A common use case for `runtimeChecked` is to assert that a pattern will always match, either for convenience or because there is a known invariant that the types can not express.
+A common use case for `runtimeChecked` is to assert that a pattern will always match, either for convenience or because there is a known invariant that the types cannot express.

 Some typical use cases might be looking up an expected entry in a dynamically loaded dictionary-like structure: